 Is the leadership qualified to lead the project?
 Is the proposed SRL team appropriately staffed and qualified to execute the project plan?

-Does the proposal demonstrate a commitment and the ability to sustain SRL operations and/or educational programs beyond the project period?
+Does the proposal demonstrate a commitment and the ability to sustain SRL operations beyond the project period?

 4. If proposed, is the Stem Cell Techniques Course well designed?